elizabethsjudd/weather-app/tasks.md

     - [ ] HTML validation - The new Storybook env doesn't support the addon and there isn't a Playwright option so this became more intensive to set up
     - [ ] VRT
 - [ ] Location API working in SB
-- [ ] Play around with design more
-- [ ] Move details/summary to a separate component